 Mental Health First Aid

-We offer Adult, Youth and Spanish versions of Mental Health First Aid, crucial training for anyone to help someone in need.
+We offer General Adult and Adults Assisting Youth versions of Mental Health First Aid, crucial training for anyone to help someone in need.

 The mission of the Suicide Prevention Coalition of Colorado (SPCC) is to reduce suicide and its impact for all Coloradans through advocacy, collaboration and education.